 ABOUT THE PROJECT:

-The libretto of the opera is both both expansive and dense, with an intricacy of rhyme that befits a digital mind.
-The music is complex but melodic, with an emotional force that befits Turing’s conception of the possibilities of a digital mind.
+The libretto of the opera is both expansive and dense, with an intricacy of rhyme that befits a digital mind.
+The music is complex but melodic, with an emotional force that befits Turing’s conception of the unlimited possibilities of a digital mind.
 Ultimately, the piece deals with the limits of humanity and the inevitability of a transhuman future that Turing not only theorized but also engendered.

 A staged production of the first act was presented at the Olympia Theater by the National Opera of Greece in June of 2011.
 Since then, Farrell and Antoniou have been developing the libretto and music for the second and third acts.
 A concert of music from all three acts of the opera was presented at National Sawdust in New York City in October of 2017.

 The NYC-based company, Anonymous Ensemble is actively developing Turing.
 The libretto and music are now finished.
 Recently, director Ashley Tata and conductor David Bloom have been brought on to further develop the work.
 The team is currently casting singers to help develop the roles and the music.
 The team is also exploring how to create and implement Mira’s synthesized voice and experimenting with different software options.